jimhigson/oboe.js/writing/proposal.md

 Delivery methodology
 ====================

-My thesis will be developed 'in the open' by committing all code and writing to a public Github repository.
-This should allow members of the developer community to contribute comments and suggestions as the work progresses.
-I plan to use Kanban to deliver my dissertation, including the written parts.
-Because Kanban focusses on always having a potentially releasable product, it mitigates problems which could otherwise lead to non-delivery and allows the direction to be changed as necessary.
-For each unit of work (under Kanban, a card), an entire vertical slice of planning, design, implementation and reflection must be complete before going onto the next card.
-Alongside each software feature, every written chapter will be expanded and refactored in much the same way as the code.
-Just as for well designed software, the order of implementation should not be apparent to a user, my plan is that the written work should not feel disjointed for having been written non-sequentially.
-I plan to manage the Kanban process using paper only, with cards on a physical board.
+My thesis will be developed 'in the open' by committing all programming and analysis to a public Github repository.
+This will hopefully allow members of the developer community to comment on the work and contribute suggestions as the work progresses.
+With the creative process reflecting the thing that it creates, I plan to use Kanban to iteratively deliver my iterative REST client.

-Will code using TDD and design code to be easily testable via TDD.
-This includes stateless and separation of programming into many collaborating parts.
-Constant refactoring, emergent design.
+TDD will be used to gain a reasonable assurance of correctness of the software.
+As well as demonstrating correctness against a set of known inputs, TDD will drive many of the design decisions in the programming.
+Designing so as to be easy testable encourages the separation of programming into smaller parts which each do one thing, such that each text becomes a trivial matter of asserting a single facet.
+As well as decomposition away from monoliths, TDD also encourages traits such as statelessness in programming because an assertion of correctness is more universally applicable once we can reasonably assume that the behaviour under test will not change as some state hidden inside the program varies.

+The program design will be initially an exercise in creating the easiest expression that can possibly work and via constant work towards the emergence of elegance.

 Timescales
 ==========

 I am registered on the Software Engineering Program until December 2013.
-I plan to complete and deliver the dissertation towards the end of Summer 2013.
+I plan to complete and deliver the dissertation during Autumn 2013.

 Summary of deliverables
 =======================